fboender/jerrybuild/README.md

 modify the paths accordingly.
 Note that it's possible to run Jerrybuild directly from the Git repository.

-There's also a full (Tutorial)[] available.
+There's also a more in-dpeth full [Tutorial]() available.

+For this example, we'll be building a project named `my-project`.
+It uses Git and is hosted on Github.

-1. Review the configuration in `/etc/jerrybuild/jerrybuild.cfg'.
+First, **review the configuration** in `/etc/jerrybuild/jerrybuild.cfg'.

-1. Create a new job: `/etc/jerrybuild/jobs.d/my-project`:
+Next, create a new job: `/etc/jerrybuild/jobs.d/my-project`:

     [job:my-project]
     desc = Build MyProject